Prometheus-X-association/edge-computing/kubernetes/design/README.md

 ## Edge Computing BB Components

+Following the cloud native/microservices

 ### [deployment](../deployment)

 The deployment section contains the specific deployment automatization and configuration scripts for the different platforms.
+The deployment steps of the building block components require the following high-level steps:
+ - (Compile), Assemble, and build the components' container images locally as currently there is no dedicated repository for the component images.
+ - Configure the K8s cluster access method and rights, or create an emulated K8s cluster locally(, which usually configure the cluster access by default.)
+ - Deploy and configure the components within the cluster, such as namespace/volume creation, deployment/service initiation, RBAC role definition and binding, ingress route configuration, etc.

-Basically, it uses the `config.sh` to define environment variables (envvar) as config parameters, while the `setup.sh` defines the basic installation steps, specifically the
+Basically, the whole deployment process uses the `config.sh` to define environment variables (envvar) as config parameters, while the `setup.sh` defines the basic installation steps, specifically the
  - cleanup,
  - image building,
  - environment creation using k3d,